5 Common Household Poisons to Avoid

 Sources of poison in a household aren’t hard to find – they are used in many everyday activities around the home and garden, from cleaning products and batteries to dish soap and laundry detergents.
 Insecticides, mothballs, antifreeze and roach and ant bait are also commonly toxic substances.
 Some plants can also be poisonous to humans and animals, so it’s important to do research about a live plant before bringing it home.

-Safe storage tips
+Safe storage pointers and other prevention tips

 Keeping everyone – adults, children and pets – safe from poisonous substances in the home starts by safely storing the products.